 The engine under the hood of big banks —compliance and money-transfer systems — are simply too difficult for any startup to replace, which is why tech players like Apple Pay are still built on top of existing bank systems and payment rails.
 Banking, Payments, Remittances, Fintech (Itself), commerce, Mobile Financial Services and New Coins (Bitcoin etc.) are an integral part of “A Fintech”.

-The digital money under fintech remain firm from tsunami that poised radical change to almost every industry, banking hall, brands and chopped off the plans of progress.
+The digital money under FinTech remain firm from a tsunami that poised radical change to almost every industry, banking hall, brands and chopped off the plans of progress.
 FinTech helped and pushed digital currencies to the level where it has changed the way people pay and get paid.
-Mobile network operators (MNOs) can now piggy back on their existing networks to offer financial services, which were NOT originally in their strategic plans when they were formed.
+Mobile network operators (MNOs) can now piggyback on their existing networks to offer financial services, which were NOT originally in their strategic plans when they were formed.
 This was an opportunity that presented itself and found the mobile operators ready to grab it.

-Fintech brought a significant change in an industry that as recent as last few years back viewed Fintech firms as competitors but 2014 was the fuelling year, 2015 was at explosion and 2016 started with less speed compare to 2015 with greater emphasis on stability.
-Back in time the view was that there are just such strong monopolies, in terms of the existing banks… and no one’s built a successful payments company since PayPal.
+Fintech brought a significant change in an industry that as recent as last few years back viewed Fintech firms as competitors but 2014 was the fuelling year, 2015 was at the explosion and 2016 started with less speed compared to 2015 with greater emphasis on stability.
+Back in time, the view was that there are just such strong monopolies, in terms of the existing banks… and no one’s built a successful payments company since PayPal.

-Demand for upstarts’ services is strong, piqued by widespread frustration with big banks; supply is growing, fuel-ed in part by financial types itching to do something other than toil inside those same mega-corporations.
-In todays time “I don’t think anyone enjoys being an investment banker”.
-And low interest rates have made capital available which is a basic raw materiel for any startup, this raw material for many money-related startups, cheap and plentiful.
+Demand for upstarts’ services is strong, piqued by widespread frustration with big banks; supply is growing, fueled in part by financial types itching to do something other than toil inside those same mega-corporations.
+In today’s time “I don’t think anyone enjoys being an investment banker”.
+And low-interest rates have made capital available which is a basic raw material for any startup, this raw material for many money-related startups, cheap and plentiful.

-Fintech can manage your money automatically for betterment or wealthfront and not pay for investment advice that may or may not outperform the market.
-Industry & Analysis experts of industry, trade and economic analysts devise and implement international trade, investment, and export promotion strategies that strengthen the global competitiveness of finctech industries.
-These initiatives unlock export, and investment opportunities for businesses by combining in depth quantitative and qualitative analysis with industry relationships.
+Fintech can manage your money automatically for betterment or wealth front and not pay for investment advice that may or may not outperform the market.
+Industry & Analysis experts of industry, trade and economic analysts devise and implement international trade, investment, and export promotion strategies that strengthen the global competitiveness of FinTech industries.
+These initiatives unlock export, and investment opportunities for businesses by combining in-depth quantitative and qualitative analysis with industry relationships.
 Fintech companies whose line of business combines software and technology to deliver financial services – will reshape and improve finance by cutting costs and expanding access to financial services.

-FinTech companies can create a more diverse and stable credit landscape by gathering data from social-media and other sources to assess the needs of young businesses and borrowers on the fringes of the banking system.
-A strategy planning process and framework that illustrate how it start with the enterprise environment and subsequently collect and analyse all information about the context and company to formulate their strategies.
+FinTech companies can create a more diverse and stable credit landscape by gathering data from social media and other sources to assess the needs of young businesses and borrowers on the fringes of the banking system.
+A strategic planning process and framework that illustrates how it starts with the enterprise environment and subsequently collects and analyse all information about the context and company to formulate their strategies.
 To model the Fintech enterprise, its better use a method rather than make things up on the go.
 A method guarantees results and increases the productivity, predictability, repeatability and reliability of the business modelling and transformation.
 What would be part of this method though?
 It is good to have.
-Most of the FinTech companies wins on the principal of “The ability to relate to people, to inspire and motivate them is what you must ever work on as a leader”.
+Most of the FinTech companies win on the principle of “The ability to relate to people, to inspire and motivate them is what you must ever work on as a leader”.

-Conclusion – FinTech does not live at any specific location it lives in every mind and heart who is willing to make difference and has potential to take dream forward.
-One pager generic business architecture/sense to understand the fintech’s big picture take huge amount of time.
-Its key processes of enterprise to customise them to create customers enterprise level need of business can not be done with any regulatory frame work.
-Architecture of needs or generic needs of any subscriber; should be written first before thinking of any regulation.
-Its very important to differentiate between banking and bank needs.
-As banking come better way from fintech companies rather then banks.
-In some respects fintech is being revolutionized by entrepreneurs for entrepreneurs.
+Conclusion – FinTech does not live at any specific location it lives in every mind and heart who is willing to make a difference and has the potential to take dream forward.
+One pager generic business architecture/sense to understand the FinTech’s big picture take a huge amount of time.
+Its key processes of an enterprise to customise them to create customers enterprise level need of business cannot be done with any regulatory framework.
+The architecture of needs or generic needs of any subscriber; should be written first before thinking of any regulation.
+It is very important to differentiate between banking and bank needs.
+As banking come better way from FinTech companies rather than banks.
+In some respects, FinTech is being revolutionized by entrepreneurs for entrepreneurs.